What Is IETF and What Does It Do?

 About the author

-Edvinas Račkauskas
+Edvinas Rackauskas

-Edvinas is a Business Analyst at IPXO.
+Edvinas is a Technical Product Manager at IPXO.
 Besides providing his insights into the IPv4 market, Edvinas specializes in internet governance, specifically Regional Internet Registries’ policies and regulations.
 During his free time, Edvinas enjoys exploring new places and travelling to exotic lands.

 Table of contents